DriveWire/DriveWireServer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+*Note* If you do not plan to build DriveWireServer, but just want to run it, jump to [Running the application](#running-the-application)

 ### Development Prerequisites

 In order to build DriveWire 4, the following software is required: